blitz-innovation/HTML5-CSS3-JavaScript/README.md

 - [Actual Coding 3: Main Content](https://vimeo.com/318285713)
 - [Actual Coding 4: Carousal, JS](https://vimeo.com/318291267)

+You can find completed code for the demo in the 'DemoClone' folder

 ### Project: Clone an Interface

 Now it's your turn.
 This project is quite major and can be included in your professional portfolio as a showcase. *Don't forget to submit a proposal first for approval and peer feedback*.